John Turitzin

-John Turitzin was a corporate executive at Marvel Entertainment.
+John Turitzin is a lawyer and former corporate executive at Marvel Entertainment.

-Life
+Early life

-John Turitzin was approximately born in 1955.
-He attended and graduated from Earlham College.
+John Turitzin was born on September 5, 1955.
+He attended and graduated from Earlham College in 1977.
 In 1981, he graduated from NYU School of Law and Princeton University with a master's degree in public affairs.

+Career

-After graduating in 1981, he became an associate of Cahill Gordon & Reindel in New York.
-Later, he worked at the Battle Fowler firm becoming a partner there.
-In 2000, the Battle Fowler firm merged into Paul Hastings Janofsky & Walker and he became Marvel Enterprises' outside counsel.
+After graduating in 1981, he became an associate at Cahill Gordon & Reindel in New York.
+Later, he was a partner at the law firm Battle Fowler.
+In 2000, Battle Fowler merged into Paul Hastings Janofsky & Walker, later Paul Hastings LLP, and he became Marvel Enterprises' outside counsel.